alabou/NMOS-MatroxOnly/NMOS With AAC.md

 Advanced Audio Coding (AAC) is a technology standardized in [AAC][AAC] | ISO/IEC 14496-3.
 A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 3640][RFC-3640].
 Another RTP payload format specification IETF [RFC 6416][RFC-6416] also exist and may be used as an alternate method for transporting the audio stream payload in RTP.

 > RFC 3640 only support passing configuration information out-of-band while RFC 6416 support both in-band and out-of-band methods.
-When targeting MPEG2-TS transport the configuration information is provided in-band as per the H.222 specification.
+When targeting MPEG2-TS transport the configuration information is provided in-band as per the [H.222.0] specification.
+When targeting an AES3 transport the configuration information is provided in-band as per [NMOS With AES3](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20AES3.md).

 > RFC 6416 is used in declarative mode as per RFC 6416 section 7.4.1 "Declarative SDP Usage for MPEG-4 Audio".

 AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `audio/mpeg4-generic` as defined in RFC 3640 or `audio/MP4A-LATM` as defined in RFC 6416.
-For MPEG2-TS transport the AAC codec is signaled as `audio/MP4A-ADTS`.
+For MPEG2-TS and AES3 transports the AAC codec is signaled as `audio/MP4A-ADTS`.

 > MPEG4 audio is a synonym for Advanced Audio Coding, corresponding to the AAC codec.
 The media type `audio/mpeg4-generic` indicates MPEG4 audio, hence the AAC codec.
 The media type `audio/MP4A-LATM` indicates MPEG4 audio framed using the LATM multiplexer to transport configuration information along with the audio stream.
 It indicates the AAC codec.
 The media type `audio/MP4A-ADTS` indicates MPEG4 audio framed using the ADTS multiplexer to transport configuration information along with the audio stream.
 Once again it indicates the AAC codec.